Health insurance in Idaho

 - Idaho enrolls through Your Health Idaho, a state-run health insurance marketplace.

-- COVID-related enrollment period for uninsured residents: March 1 – March 31, 2021 (after that, a qualifying event will be needed to enroll in 2021 coverage).
+- Special enrollment period through April 30, 2021 (after that, a qualifying event will be needed to enroll in 2021 coverage).

 - Short-term health insurance plans can be sold in Idaho with initial plan terms up to 364 days.

 - Five insurers offer plans in the Idaho exchange for 2021, up from four in 2020.

 - The average premium increase for 2020 was 6% in Idaho’s individual marketplace; for 2021, it was just 1%.

 - Enrollment dropped to about 69,000 for 2021, but might increase during COVID-related enrollment window.

 - Medicaid expansion enrollment began in Idaho on November 1, 2019, with coverage effective January 1, 2020.

 This page is dedicated to helping consumers quickly find health insurance resources in the state of Idaho.
 Here, you’ll find information about the various types of health insurance coverage available.
 You can find the basics of the Idaho health insurance marketplace, including specifics about open enrollment, special enrollment periods, and the 2021 COVID-related enrollment window, We’ve also included a brief overview of Medicaid expansion in Idaho, a summary of how short-term health insurance works in Idaho (the state has some unique short-term plans available), details about state-specific Medicare rules, and a variety of health insurance resources for Idaho residents.